PrintessEditor/Printess-WooCommerce-Plugin/readme.txt

 = 1.6.34 =
 * Fixed: Fixed broken legal text
-* Fixed broken price display when using Panel UI
+* Fixed: Fixed broken price display when using Panel UI

+= 1.6.35 =
+* Fixed: Fixed broken cart redirect back to the cart page after editing a cart item.
+* Fixed: Fixed broken deletion of the original cart item after editing an item which resulted always in 2 cart items with each edit.